 Welcome to our Reception page!
 Information about Reception (including remote learning) will be included here.
 If you would like to read letters sent to Reception parents specifically, please click on the button below.
 All other Reception information can be found below the button.

-Charlotte King (Monday – Wednesday Teacher), Sarah French (Thursday & Friday Teacher) & Siham Elgalla (Temporary Teaching Assistant) work in Butterfly class.
+Charlotte King (Monday – Wednesday Teacher), Sarah French (Thursday & Friday Teacher) & Siham Elgalla (Teaching Assistant) work in Butterfly class.

 Reception at Horley Infant School…